lynhtrann22/lynhtran/README.md

 ## Innovative Projects
 ### CYBERTEACH
-AN ADAPTIVE CYBERSECURITY TRAINING SOLUTION
+WINNING TEAM | INNOVATIONS IN ORGANISATION S1 2022

 [View Project](https://lynhtrann22.github.io/cyberteach/)

-As a team of innovative consultants, we came up with a solution to address the need to train employees in cybersafe behaviours and enhance their cybersecurity awareness in organisations.
+As a team of innovative consultants, we came up with a solution which is **an adaptive cybersecurity training solution** to address the need to train employees in cybersafe behaviours and enhance their cybersecurity awareness in organisations.

 ![Image](/assets/img/download_7.png)

 ### RIDE & GROW
-ACCESS TO EDUCATION IN CAMBODIA
+FINALIST | ENGAGE ASIA CHALLENGE S2 2022

 [View Project](https://lynhtrann22.github.io/ride-grow/)

-In teams, we developed innovation to solve the grand challenges of the high rates of grade repetition, school dropout, and low student achievement within the context of the Cambodia remote region, addressing the UN's Sustainable Development Goals (SDGs) 4–Quality Education.
+In teams, we developed an innovation which is **a school bike leasing service** to solve the grand challenges of the high rates of grade repetition, school dropout, and low student achievement within the context of the Cambodia remote region, addressing the UN's Sustainable Development Goals (SDGs) 4–Quality Education.

 ![Image](/assets/img/download_8.png)